Ousseina Alidou

-Ousseina D. Alidou (born March 29, 1963) is an Africanist scholar focusing on Muslim women, and a professor in the Department of African, Middle Eastern and South Asian Languages and Literature at Rutgers University.
+Ousseina D. Alidou is distinguished professor of humane letters, School of Arts and Sciences-Rutgers University.
+She teaches in the Department of African, Middle Eastern and South Asian Languages and Literature at Rutgers University.
 She received a Master of Arts degree in linguistics at the Université Abdou Moumouni in Niamey, Niger, and a MA degree in applied linguistics at Indiana University Bloomington where she also obtained a theoretical linguistics PhD.
 She was a member of the Committee for Academic Freedom in Africa and the 2022 president of the African Studies Association.

 Her twin sister Hassana Alidou was Niger's ambassador to the United States from 2015 to 2019.